kodebaper/starter/content/blog/error-failed-to-push-some-refs-to.md

 	# git pull --rebase

-And the problem is solved, I can push back to git, good luck!
+And just using this command and problem is solved, I can push back to git, good luck!